| Though Eowyn could not eat,

 said Legolas, "but we are not going to do it!"
 He kissed

 Eowyn hesitated.
-She wants to bathe, thought Legolas.
-Perhaps
+She is uncomfortable; she wants to bathe,

 "Go back to our chambers, melmenya," he said.
 "I

-will talk to Haldir then join you in the bath."
+will see Haldir, then join you in the bath."

-Haldir had left the stables a while ago and, instead of going
+Haldir had, in fact, already left the stables but, instead of

-to the guard post, had climbed the stairs to the main walkway
+going to the guard post, he had climbed the stairs to the main

-that ran past Legolas' private chambers.
-But he had been standing
+walkway, which ran past Legolas' private chambers, and had been

-for some time on a small flet off the main thoroughfare, leaning
+standing for some time on a small flet off the main thoroughfare,

 Preparing himself for the worst, Haldir went back to the main